Last Updated 17 August 2021

-Behaviour can only be classified as sexual harassment if one of two criteria is satisfied:
+Behaviour will only be classified as sexual harassment if one of the two following criteria is satisfied:

 - the person performing it has an intention to offend, humiliate or intimidate the person subject to the alleged sexual harassment

-- a reasonable person would have anticipated the possibility that the person who was subjected to the conduct would be offended, humiliated or intimidated by the conduct (ss 119(e)–(f) Anti-discrimination Act).
+- a reasonable person would have anticipated the possibility that the person who was subjected to the conduct would be offended, humiliated or intimidated by the conduct (s 119(e)–(f) Anti-discrimination Act).

 Circumstances to be taken into account